phpbb/documentation/development/migrations/tools/permission.rst

 Role Exists
 ===========
-Check if a permission role exists before attempting to set/unset permissions on it
+Check if a permission role exists before attempting to set/unset permissions on it (introduced in phpBB 3.3.2)

 .. code-block:: php